To reduce the number of requests to the remote server for mounted volumes, we recommend the following settings when running in Online connect mode.

 You might want to turn off Git support in Sublime which has caused high CPU usage for some users when scanning

-In Smart Synchronization connect mode changes from the server must be synced with cached contents on your computer.
-The directory listing in Finder.app or File Explorer may become out of date when another application is adding, removing, or modifying files on the server.
+The directory listing in Finder.app on macOS or File Explorer on Windows may become out of date when another application is adding, removing, or modifying files on the server.
 No push notifications are received for changes on the server.
-Thus, the following strategies are in place to detect changes to existing and new files as soon as possible:
+The following strategies are in place to detect changes to existing and new files as soon as possible:

-Periodically polls for changes for open folders in Finder or Windows Explorer about every minute in both Online and Smart Synchronization connect modes.
+Periodically polls for changes for open folders in Finder or File Explorer about every minute in both Online and Smart Synchronization connect modes.

-You can explicitly request to look for changes on the server in a directory by choosing Reload within the context menu.
+You can explicitly request to look for changes on the server in a folder by choosing Reload from the context menu.

 Disk space is used on your computer for every cached file marked as Up to Date or In Sync in Smart Synchronization connect mode.
-Files are cached as soon as accessed (e.g. open in any application or previewing in Finder.app or Windows Explorer) or explicitly with Keep Offline on Local Disk.
+Files are cached as soon as accessed (e.g. open in any application or previewing in Finder.app on macOS or File Explorer on Windows) or explicitly with Keep Offline on Local Disk.

 The cache size can be limited per bookmark in Preferences → Sync.
 Also files not accessed within a chosen period of time can be purged.
 Refer to Cache Limitations.